splaisan/ngs-tools/locus2genes/README.md

 $>locus2genes.R -r 3:3500000:4000000,5:1700000:1900000 -e yes
 ```

+A folder is created in teh current folder with name 'BP-enrichment_min-1_hs-3-3500000-4000000_5-1700000-1900000_vs_all' to store enrichment results, other files are saved directly in the current folder.

-One additional file is created that contains results of enrichment in 'BP' (for: biological process) for the gene-list.
-Other GO categories ('MF' and 'CC') can be enriched with the '-c' parameters, the enrichment can be tuned in different ways using additional parameters (run locus2genes.R -h for more details).
+Several files are created that contains results of enrichment in 'BP' (for: biological process) for the gene-list.
+Other GO categories ('MF' and 'CC') can be enriched with the '-c' parameters, and the enrichment can be tuned in different ways using additional parameters (run locus2genes.R -h for more details).

-The resulting files include:
+The enrichment result files saved in the folder include:

+BP-GOstats.png
+Graph_topGO-terms_classic_4_all.pdf
+BP-GOstats.pdf
+genes_in_sigGO.txt
+full-results.txt

+Graph_topGO-terms_classic_4_all.png

-* 'BP-enrichment_min-1_hs-3-3500000-4000000_5-1700000-1900000_vs_all.txt' summary report contains information about the enrichment and the top 10 results (the limit can be adapted with '-n').
+* 'enrichment-summary.txt' summary report contains information about the enrichment and the top 10 results (the limit can be adapted with '-n').

 ```
-#### locus2genes (©SP:BITS2014, v1.0), 2014-06-102014-06-10 16:28:20
+#### locus2genes (©SP:BITS2014, v1.0), 2014-06-132014-06-13 09:42:33
 ### GO-BP enrichment results for locus: 3:3500000:4000000,5:1700000:1900000 (8 entrezIDs)
 ## against:'all' hs genes (25788 entrezIDs)
 ## organism :  hsapiens_gene_ensembl